Monitoring RabbitMQ With Prometheus and Grafana

 Datadog

 Datadog is a monitoring service provider for servers, databases, tools, and services via its SaaS analytics platform.
-Among their products, Datadog Agent helps you to collect events and metrics from your applications and sends the results to the Datadog cloud.
+Among their products, Datadog Agent helps you collect events and metrics from your applications and sends the results to the Datadog cloud.
 On the Datadog platform, you can analyze and visualize the metrics you sent.
 Using the Datadog Agent, you can track and monitor clusters, nodes, queues, messages, connections, and more.

 Integration with Prometheus and Grafana

 Prometheus and Grafana are recommended by RabbitMQ.
 Thus, you may want to consider starting with both tools before giving any of the others a try.
-To ensure seamless integration, try MetricFire that has deep expertise in Prometheus and Grafana and provides a hosted solution for you.

 Major benefits of integration with MetricFire